Deutsche Telekom raids cash flow to drive U.S. growth

 "We are in the middle of a massive turnaround in the United States and we want to carry on along this successful course.
 We are prepared to spend more on high-value growth this year than previously planned," said outgoing Chief Executive Rene Obermann in a statement.

-T-Mobile US, the No. 4 U.S. mobile service provider, eliminated phone subsidies and set up instalment payment plans so customers could upgrade their phones more often.
+T-Mobile US, the No. 4 U.S. mobile service provider, eliminated phone subsidies and set up installment payment plans so customers could upgrade their phones more often.

 Deutsche Telekom said it expected T-Mobile US to add 500,000 to 700,000 new customers in the second half of the year, resulting in total annual customer growth of 1-1.2 million customers.